cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 lightweight communication mechanism; independent data storage;
 Microservice must be resilient.
 And respond to changes quickly.

-Microservices-based architectures enable continuous delivery and deployment.
+Microservices-based architectures enable Continuous Delivery and Deployment.

 Microservices is known as a "share-nothing" architecture or at least "share-as-little-as-possible".